 2) Other extreme axiological positions

-It is possible to imagine another extreme axiological doctrine which, in contrast to nihilism, would maintain that "everything has a value".
-I propose to call such a doctrine "Eclecticism".
+We can imagine another extreme axiological doctrine which, in contrast to nihilism, maintains that 'everything has value'.
+I propose calling this doctrine 'Eclecticism'.

-This position asserts that everything has value, including things that appear to be flawed or imperfect.
-In fact, even things that are commonly hated or despised (such as evil, suffering, etc.) have great value.
+This position asserts that everything has value, including things that seem flawed or imperfect.
+In fact, even things commonly hated or despised (such as evil, suffering, etc.) have great value.

 For example, this text: We ought to observe also that even the things which follow after the things which are produced according to nature contain something pleasing and attractive.
 For instance, when bread is baked some parts are split at the surface, and these parts which thus open, and have a certain fashion contrary to the purpose of the baker's art, are beautiful in a manner, and in a peculiar way excite a desire for eating.
 And again, figs, when they are quite ripe, gape open; and in the ripe olives the very circumstance of their being near to rottenness adds a peculiar beauty to the fruit.